Firing of Shirley Sherrod: Defamation lawsuit and settlement

 In February 2011, Sherrod filed a lawsuit in the Superior Court of the District of Columbia against Andrew Breitbart, Breitbart News' Larry O'Connor, and a "John Doe," who, according to the complaint, is "an individual whose identity has been concealed by the other defendants and who, according to defendant Breitbart, was involved in the deceptive editing of the video clip and encouraged its publication with the intent to defame Mrs. Sherrod."
 In her complaint, Sherrod accused Breitbart of defamation, false light and intentional infliction of emotional distress.
 Following Breitbart's death in 2012, Breitbart's estate was substituted as a defendant.

 The defendants removed the case to federal court.
 Breitbart and O'Connor filed joint motions for dismissal on First Amendment grounds, stating that the suit was barred by an anti-SLAPP law.
 The motion was denied, and in February 2012, the U.S. District Court issued a six-page "statement of reasons" which accused Breitbart and O'Connor of wasting "a considerable amount of judicial and litigant resources" on their "'novel' if not overreaching motion."
 This ruling was affirmed by a three-judge panel of the U.S. Court of Appeals for the D.C.
 Circuit in June 2013.

-The case was assigned to U.S. District Judge Richard J. Leon, who repeatedly expresses frustration with the U.S. government's delays in providing discovery.
+The case was assigned to U.S. District Judge Richard J. Leon, who repeatedly expressed frustration with the U.S. government's delays in providing discovery.
 In July 2014, a three-judge panel of the U.S. Court of Appeals for the D.C.
 Circuit overturned Judge Leon's order directing Secretary of Agriculture Vilsack to give a deposition as part of pretrial discovery.
 Sherrod was represented by the law firm of Kirkland & Ellis.

 In October 2015, the parties settled the case on undisclosed terms, issuing a joint statement saying: "The parties regret the harm that Mrs. Sherrod suffered as a result of these events.
 In a gesture they hope will inspire others to engage in the difficult but critically important process of bridging racial divides, the parties have agreed to resolve this lawsuit on confidential terms."